mikepmorgan/RepData_PeerAssessment1/PA1_template.md

 activityclean <- rbind(activityclean, c)
 ```

-#####Next, I used this clean data to create a data set and histogram comparable to the first histogram. tclean is a data set I used for to calculate the actual difference between the original data; the histogram is created by the totalcleansteps code, piped all the way to the graph.
+#####Next, I used this clean data to create a data set and histogram comparable to the first histogram. tclean is a data set I used for to calculate the actual difference between the original data; the histogram is created by the activityclean data, piped all the way to the graph.

 ```r